 - In case of travel outside the country of study during the study period, the insurance policy is not valid.
 Likewise, it is not valid for private travel in conjunction with the study period.
 The insurance applies to travel for study in another country with a supervisor on condition that the Legal, Financial and Administrative Services Agency has been informed in advance of the study trip.

-It is recommended to issue both an insurance certificate and a MIC card to students who are covered by Student OUT and Individual Student OUT.
+It is recommended to issue an insurance certificate to students who are covered by Student OUT and Individual Student OUT.
 The insurance certificate may be required for visa applications.
-The card is not a document of value, but is practical for the student to have on them.
 All admitted/nominated outgoing exchange students can download certificates through the mobility database SoleMove.